 Monday June 23, 1997 Day 4

 We later rode South to Korthio.
 On the way we found a deep inlet and we went swimming to cool off.
-At Korthio bay we swam again.
-Back at Batsi we transferred diesel fuel from a jerry can to the main tank and took the empty can for refill with the scooter at the gas station outside the town.
+In Korthio bay we swam again.
+Back in Batsi we transferred diesel fuel from a jerry can to the main tank and took the empty can for refill with the scooter at the gas station outside the town.

-On board I spend some time troubleshooting the wind generator.
-As its LED indicates that it works I suspected an open circuit somewhere in its mast.
+On board I spent some time troubleshooting the wind generator.
+As its LED indicated that it worked I suspected an open circuit somewhere in its mast.
 I cut the wire at the bottom of the mast and measured its voltage.
-It does have an open circuit voltage when the generator rotates but it does not charge the batteries nor does it brake, as it should, when its leads are shorted.
-I am not sure what is the cause and I have to think about it.
+It did have an open circuit voltage when the generator rotated but it did not charge the batteries nor did it brake, as it should, when its leads were shorted.
+I was not sure what was the cause and I had to think about it.
 I also found another electrical problem.
-The DC to AC converter trips the circuit braker when it is plugged in.
-This is bad because we cannot charge the portable VHF, nor Corinna’s video camera, nor can we use the portable computer.
+The DC to AC converter tripped the circuit braker when it was plugged in.
+This was bad because we could not charge the portable VHF, nor Corinna’s video camera, nor could we use the portable computer.
 Well, such is life!

 In the evening, after taking showers, we returned the scooter and had a delightful dinner ashore consisting of assorted mezedes.